endoflife-date/endoflife.date/products/robo.md

 > [Robo](https://robo.li/) is a task runner written in PHP.

-Robo supported releases is documented on <https://github.com/consolidation/robo#branches>.
+Supported releases are documented on <https://github.com/consolidation/robo#branches>.
 All versions are roughly compatible; the breaking changes introduced at each major version are fairly minor, and typically only affect classes that are not used by most clients.